flashsherlock/fMRIdata/3T/readme.md

 Find TRs for each condition.

 ## decoding_roi.m
-Decoding analysis for Amy.
+Decoding analysis.
 Train on visible and test on invisible.

 ## decoding_roitrans.m
-Decoding analysis for Amy.
+Decoding analysis.
 Train on one condition and test on another.

+## decoding_searchtrans.m
+Searchlight trans-decoding analysis.

 ## decoding_search.m
-Searchlight decoding analysis for Amy.
+Searchlight decoding analysis.

 ## decoding_roilesion.m
 Decoding analysis using lesion masks.